 My teaching responsibilities include both lower and upper division physics courses.
 Those students pursuing a degree in the Biological Sciences or Biotechnology will likely see me in Physics 205 or 206.
-Applied Physics Majors will definitely take part in my projects in the Physics 380 and 480 Advanced Laboratories.
+Applied Physics Majors will definitely take part in my projects in the Physics 380 Advanced Laboratory.
 The structure of our courses benefits greatly from the combined experimental backgrounds of our professors and also the physics education research actively pursued by the Department.

 As for my extracurricular pursuits, one of my roles is that of advisor to the CSUSM Chapter of the Society of Physics Students and Sigma Pi Sigma Physics Honor Society.
 I also perform scientific outreach (usually with a lot of liquid nitrogen!) and participate in various community engagement events.

 Feel free to check out the tabs above to see a little more about what I do, or get in touch with me if there is anything that you would like to discuss.
 You should also check out the main Physics page for Departmental updates, internships information, and more!